urchade/GLiNER/README.md

-# GLiNER

-I will release code soon
+# GLiNER: Generalist Model for Named Entity Recognition using Bidirectional Transformer

-you can email me at urchade.zaratiana@gmail.com if need help
+you can email me at urchade.zaratiana@gmail.com if you need help